-FIND FREQUENCY: ♦ – Fossils from Horn Park Quarry were once very common, with ammonites being found by the bucket load.
-However, this is now a business park with only a small outcrop remaining and only a few ammonites can now be seen in this once productive location.
-Access is now banned, unless prior permission is given by Natural England.
+FIND FREQUENCY: ♦ – Fossils from Horn Park Quarry were once very common, with ammonites being extensively found .
+However, this is now a business park with only a small outcrop remaining and only a few ammonites can now be seen in this once very productive location.
+Access is banned, unless prior permission is given by Natural England or via Beaminster Museum.

-CHILDREN: ♦♦ – Horn Park Quarry is a busy business park and is not suitable for children.
-It is also not suitable for anyone who only wants to find fossils, but worth a visit for anyone interested in seeing the geology of an historic site.
+CHILDREN: ♦ – Horn Park Quarry is a busy business park and is not suitable for children.
+It is also not suitable for anyone who only wants to find fossils but it is worth a visit for anyone interested in seeing the geology of an historic site.

-ACCESS: ♦ – Access is only granted by Natural England.
-This location is now surrounded by a security fence to protect the fossils, due to previous irresponsible collecting.
-In addition, Horn Park Quarry is on privately owned land, so access is generally restricted.
+ACCESS: ♦ – Access is only granted by Natural England or by contacting Beaminster Museum.
+This location is surrounded by security fencing to protect the fossils, due to previous irresponsible collecting.
+In addition, Horn Park Quarry is on privately owned land, so access is restricted.

 TYPE: – Fossils can be seen in (but not collected from) the old outcrops on the sides of the quarry.

 This is an SSSI from which no collecting is allowed.
 Due to previous irresponsible collecting, the site is now surrounded by a security fence to protect it.
-Visiting is strictly prohibited without the prior permission of Natural England and it is also on privately owned land, so access is generally restricted.
+Visiting is strictly prohibited without the prior permission of Natural England or Beaminster Museum.
+It is also on privately owned land, so access is generally restricted.

 At Horn Park Quarry, ammonites are the most common find.
-Complete beds were once crammed packed with them.
+Complete beds were once packed with them.
 Some of them were very large.
-When Horn Park Quarry was working, ammonites from here were so plentiful that they had a quite low monetary value.
-Even today, ammonites from Horn Park are worth very little, as there are so many out in the market.
+When Horn Park Quarry was working, ammonites from here were plentiful, along with other fossils associated with the Inferior Oolite.

 Horn Park Quarry was once a world famous fossil site, yielding hundreds of superb large ammonites from the Middle Jurassic Inferior Oolite when it was open.
 A university conducted a study of the site after a new owner wanted to purchase the site, and confirmed that there was a lot of “limestone” present at the site.
 The owner purchased the quarry and, a couple of years later, quarrying hit the Bridport Sands, which is actually a type of limestone, but economically worthless.
 Litigation by the owner against the university ended without success, since the university had been asked to confirm how much“limestone” was present and not what type of limestone.